jlopezvalle/cse15l-lab-reports/LabReport2.md

 ## Part 2

 Choose one of the bugs from lab 3.

-The bug chosen from lab 3 is the
+The bug chosen from lab 3 is the reverseInPlace method with the reversed() method.
+In order to fix the bug from the reverseInPlace() method you need to create a new temp values to switch the array elemnts until it reaches the middle elemnt in the array.
+While as for the reversed() method the code was changeing the old array and did not return the new one.
+To fix it you need to reassign the value and make sure the correct array is being returned rather than the incorrect one.

 ## Part 3